Warming up recurrent neural networks to maximise reachable multistability greatly improves learning: Correlating multistability and learning

-RNNs can exhibit a long-lasting memory through multistability in their hidden states \citep{vecoven2021bio}.
-Indeed, having multiple basins of attraction reachable from different input sequences allows one to encode information about these sequences over the long term.
-In this section, we propose estimating the proportion of different basins of attraction that are reached in an RNN for a batch of input sequences, using the VAA measure.

 In practice, since it is impossible to evaluate the limits to infinity in the \vaa{}, we fix a finite number of timesteps $M$ for state convergence, called the stabilization period.
 As a consequence, the system may not have completely converged towards the attractor after this period.
 We thus define a tolerance $\epsilon$ below which two final states are considered to correspond to the same attractor.
-In all experiments, $\varepsilon$ is chosen to \num{1e-4}.
 This truncated $\vaa$ is written as

-In order to estimate the multistability of a network by its proportion of reachable attractors for a given dataset, we propose estimating the mean value of the \vaa{} over several batches and input perturbations.
-To compute each value of the \vaa{}, a batch of sequences is sampled from the dataset, then a hidden state is sampled at a random timestep for each sequence.
-This set of hidden states constitutes the set of initial states used by \autoref{eq:practical_vaa}.
-Finally, we sample a random perturbation $\u \sim \mathcal{N}(\mathbf{0}, \mathbf{1})$ that follows a standard normal distribution.
-The proportion of attractors is then estimated with $\vaa_{M, \varepsilon}$.
-The resulting procedure is given in \autoref{algo:vaa}.
-In the experiments, the estimation is performed frequently throughout the training procedure, but with a single batch for efficiency.